industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![loggs5](graphics/logs5.PNG)

-In the runtime the loggs will be shown:
+Finally the loggs are shown in the runtime:

 ![loggs6](graphics/logs6.PNG)